intermine/im-docs/docs/database/data-sources/library/index.rst

 * redfly
 * rnai

 See `FlyMine <http://www.flymine.org>`_ for more information about these datasets.
-Look at `FlyMine <https://github.com/intermine/flymine/blob/master/project.xml>`_ for examples of how to use these sources.
+Look at FlyMine's `project.xml <https://github.com/intermine/flymine/blob/master/project.xml>`_ for examples of how to use these sources.

 HumanMine Specific sources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~